Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 kadala tel dala

-I know it doesn’t make sense to start describing every item on this list with “one of my favorites”, but damn you Sri Lankan breakfast, you are too good!
-I love this preparation of chickpeas which are boiled in pressure cooker first to achieve very soft texture, then stir-fried with onions, pieces of coconut flesh, and spices.
+I know it doesn’t make sense to start describing every item on this list with “one of my favorites”, but Sri Lankan breakfast is just that good!
+I love this preparation of chickpeas which are boiled in pressure cooker first to achieve soft texture, then stir-fried with onions, pieces of coconut flesh, and spices.
 Eat it on its own, it’s delicious!

 sri lankan omelet

 I have a suspicion that Sri Lankan omelet was created by local hotels in hope of attracting tourists and raising sales.
 In my family, for example, we rarely have omelet for breakfast.
-It is more commonly served along with rice and curries for lunch.
 But you’ll find it on the breakfast menus of many restaurants in touristy areas.
-What makes this omelet Sri Lankan is addition of onion, green chilis, and spices.
+What makes this omelet Sri Lankan is the addition of onions, green chilis, and spices.
 Delicious, but so hot!

 kola kenda